wkh237/react-native-testkit/README.md

 <img src="img/preview.gif" width="306" style="display : block; text-align : center"/>

 Toolkit for making react native test app.
 This project is in a very early stage, it could be just a concept of React Native test framework, or merely a toolkit that helps developers build sample app and tests in the same time.
-If you're getting interested in this module, you may keep reading the following content.
+If you're getting interested in this module, you may keep reading the following content, any suggestions and PR are welcomed.

 ## The Concept